Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 This experimental setup is designed to highlight the effects of JSON-wrapping on the LLMs ability to write code to solve a task.
-The results in the graph are the average of 5 runs for each model & strategy combination.

 ## Results

+Each of the 4 models was benchmarked 5 times using the different strategies for returning code.

 ## Overall coding skill

+As shown in Figure 1,
-All of the models did worse on the benchmark when asked to return JSON-wrapped code in a tool function call.
+all of the models did worse on the benchmark when asked to return JSON-wrapped code in a tool function call.
 Most did significantly worse, performing far below the result obtained with the markdown strategy.